Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I understand why Tony Robbins said — a lot of what, like the sexual harassment issue about the employer, about the rich guy who didn’t want to hire unattractive women because he was afraid.
 Most of the women didn’t understand that.
 Like, I shouldn’t say just women.
 And the liberal social justice men.
 It’s not the he couldn’t keep it in his pants.
 Like if you’re a rich powerful man, you can buy that, you can buy a hot girl.
 That’s not his problem.
 His problem was that if she just accused him of sexual assault, or harassment, or whatever, everyone would believe her; that would be enough.

-That would be enough for him to have to resign and whatever repercussions there are in this witch hunt environment.
+That would be enough for him to have to resign and lose his share you know, and whatever repercussions there are in this witch hunt environment.
 I realize it’s night time, so in the video it must look pretty weird now.
 I don’t know what it looks like here, but anyway, so we got to wrap up.

 So let me get to Aziz, but I just want to point out: The reason why dudes are afraid is because there is no due process.
 Because it is witch hunt time.
 And this thing, what she was saying in that comment to me, the woman who spoke back to Tony Robbins, Ms. McCool, is that no man was really harmed by this.
 That’s bullshit.
 It’s total bullshit, but you can live on your own dream world and think, “Oh, we’re just women talking.”
 But there are real consequences to this.
 I’m going to get to Aziz Ansari.